RostislavScheglov/picsIoTest/README.md

 ## Testing Application

-I used https://www.postman.com/ service to send requests to my app, to send request to localhost you should install Postman Desktop agent https://blog.postman.com/introducing-the-postman-agent-send-api-requests-from-your-browser-without-limits/
+I used https://www.postman.com/ service to send requests to my app.

+To send request to localhost you should install Postman Desktop agent https://blog.postman.com/introducing-the-postman-agent-send-api-requests-from-your-browser-without-limits/

 Endpoint of app `localhost:3000/event` you can send `post`, `put`, `patch` requests to it and you can use request `body` that i left here: